 Each of those small moments is an opportunity to be fully present.

 Using cooking as a mindfulness practice won’t be the same as meditating in a quiet room.
 So understand and accept that there will be interruptions.

 Maybe a kid will need something, a timer will go off for the next step in the cooking, or your to do list will come roaring back into your head.
 Those interruptions are OK.
 The idea is that you acknowledge them and then return to your mindful and present state of mind.

-For those who, like me, struggle with the acknowledge and let go of intervening thoughts piece of meditation, having the activity of cooking can really help because you are sort of forced to let those other things leave your mind if you want to stay safe and on top of the task at hand!
+For those who, like me, struggle with the acknowledging and letting go of intervening thoughts piece of meditation, having the activity of cooking can really help because you are sort of forced to let those other things leave your mind if you want to stay safe and on top of the task at hand!

 For someone like me who struggles a lot with meditation and getting my mind to slow down, I have come to look upon my time in the kitchen as a respite.

 Now, I will acknowledge that I really enjoy cooking.
 I like the creative outlet it provides.
 I like the ritual.
 But recently, I also realized that one of the things that calls me back to the kitchen over and over again is the mindfulness of cooking.

 This is something that I think can be true for people who like to cook and also those who struggle with it because no matter how you feel about cooking the fact remains: if you don’t focus when you are doing it, something will likely go wrong.